Read about our Commissioners – the men and women who hear appeals and make decisions.

 Appointed 14 October 2020: Appeals Commissioner

-After a 38-year career with the Alberta Public Service, Miles Weatherall became a senior management consultant who works with business leaders and their teams.
+Miles Weatherall is a senior management consultant who works with business leaders and their teams in their pursuit of continuous improvement.
 He is also a professional project manager, a certified change management consultant, and an executive coach.
-Miles has extensive experience in quasi-judicial roles and is currently a member of the Municipal Government Board and the Alberta Mental Health Review Panel Roster.
-Miles holds a Bachelor of Administration degree with a concentration in public administration with distinction and is a Master of Business Administration candidate at Athabasca University.
+Miles has extensive experience in quasi-judicial roles and is currently a member of the Land and Property Rights Tribunal.
+Miles holds a Bachelor of Administration degree (with Distinction) with a concentration in public administration.